Exploring the wilderness can be gratifying, fun, and even enlightening.

-Planning ahead is critical to making the most of your outdoor time.
+Planning is critical to making the most of your outdoor time.
 Preparing for several situations will help you and your family enjoy a successful and safe adventure.

 First, confirm the accessibility of your route.
-It also helps if you have a detailed directions, especially if your party will travel in separate cars.
-Knowing how long the drive and hike will enable you to pack the necessary equipment and adequate food and drink for the trip.
+It also helps if you have detailed directions, especially if your party will travel in separate cars.
+Knowing how long the drive and hike will enable you to pack the equipment and adequate food and drink for the trip.

 Researching the route before you go allows you to learn about potential problems, weather patterns, regularly sighted wildlife, and typical mistakes others have made.